itsMapleLeaf/aspects3/app/rulebook.md

 - Adds a power die to rolls made with that attribute
 - Lets you pick a proficient skill for that attribute

-For example: giving your character a long tail lets you pick proficient Sense and Agility skills.
+For example, let's say you give your character a long tail.
+This means that all Sense skills and all Agility skill checks will receive +1 power die.
+Then you can pick a proficient skill from each of those categories, let's say Listen from Sense, and Dash from Agility.
+Your Listen and Dash checks both now have +2 power dice.

 The traits can come in whatever form you choose.
 For example, a tail could be long and thick like a lizard’s, or thin with a spaded tip like a devil's.
 You can add any number of additional traits beyond the first three for narrative flavor, even ones from this list, while specifying the ones that apply their attribute buffs.